rootCircle/Zoom-AutoRecorder/README.md

 ### Requirements
 1. [OBS Studio](https://obsproject.com/) installed at default install location.

 2. A scene in OBS Studio named "Zoom Meet" with recording set to Zoom Meeting screen with audio source and mic(If required).
-It is required only for initial run, not regularly.
-User just don't have to interfere in "Zoom Meet" Profile afterwards.
+It is required only for the initial run, not regularly.
+Users just don't have to interfere in the "Zoom Meet" Profile afterwards.
-     - You can do a simple Google Search to know how to create a Scene in OBS Studio.
+     - You can do a simple Google Search to find out how to create a scene in OBS Studio.

 3. [Python v3](https://www.python.org/)

 4. Python libraries : datetime, os, errno, sys, tkinter, PIL, time, sqlite3, subprocess, math, platform, webbrowser

-   (All libraries except PIL,ttkthemes are installed by default in Python)
+   (All libraries except PIL and ttkthemes are installed by default in Python)

    PIL can be installed by using given commands in Terminal/CMD.
    ```markdown
    pip install pillow
    OR
    pip3 install pillow
    ```
-   and
+   And
    ```markdown
    pip install ttkthemes
    OR
    pip3 install ttkthemes
    ```

-5. [Zoom Meeting](https://zoom.us/) App Installed with disabled setting for camera on at autojoin and enabled setting for autojoin computer audio on joining meeting.
+5. [Zoom Meeting](https://zoom.us/) App Installed with disabled setting for camera on at auto-join and enabled setting for auto-join computer audio on joining meeting.

 ### Notes
 - Recording is supported right now only in Linux and Windows.
-- App hasn't been run on windows PC.
-So possible error may exists.
+- The app hasn't been run on Windows OS.
+So possible errors may exists.
-- It might be possible that bashCommand in LoadService.launchRecordingbyOBS may give error in terminal.
+- It might be possible that bashCommand in LoadService.launchRecordingbyOBS may cause an error in the terminal.
 User may need to manually modify it.
 - Since recording through Linux is through Software Encoding, users may notice high CPU usage of OBS Studio.
-To fix it user may follow steps given in comments of main.py file.
+To fix it, user may follow steps given in the comments of main.py file.

 ### Build an executable
 - You can build your own executable by using pyinstaller, Nuitka or any other [compiler](https://pyoxidizer.readthedocs.io/en/stable/pyoxidizer_comparisons.html) that you like.
-- First install all required python libraries as per 4th point given in the [instructions](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements).
+- First install all the required python libraries as per the 4th point given in the [instructions](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements).
-- Then install your favourite compiler using their documentation.
+- Then install your favorite compiler using their documentation.
-     - For pyinstaller run ```pip3 install pyinstaller``` or ```pip install pyinstaller```
+     - For pyinstaller, run ```pip3 install pyinstaller``` or ```pip install pyinstaller```
-     - For Nuitka run ```pip3 install nuitka``` or ```pip install nuitka``` and then you need a [C compiler](https://nuitka.net/doc/user-manual.html#requirements) which will be automatically downloaded on first run, if absent.
+     - For Nuitka, run ```pip3 install nuitka``` or ```pip install nuitka``` and then you need a [C compiler](https://nuitka.net/doc/user-manual.html#requirements) which will be automatically downloaded on first run, if absent.
-- Open the Code directory in the File Explorer and open window powershell or terminal at that location and run the given commands.
+- Open the Code directory in the File Explorer and open the window PowerShell or terminal at that location and run the given commands.
-     - UNIX based Systems(Linux,MacOS etc)
+     - UNIX based Systems (Linux, macOS etc.)
           ```markdown
           pyinstaller --noconsole --windowed --add-data "data:data" -i"data/icon.ico" --collect-submodules PIL main.py
           ```